gdevic/A-Z80/readme.txt

 profile: ./<block>/simulation/modelsim/test_<block>.mpf

 *** IMPORTANT ***
-The first time you open a ModelSim session by opening a *.mpf file, you need to create a library:
+The first time you open any ModelSim session by opening a *.mpf file, you need to create a library:
 ModelSim> vlib work
-Only then you can compile all module/project sources (Compile->Compile All) and run a simulation.
+Only then you can compile all modules/project sources (Compile->Compile All) and run a simulation.

+If you get a message "Unable to compile", you forgot to run 'modelsim_setup.py'.
+Exit ModelSim; git revert its changes to ".mpf" file (since it has already rewritten it using absolute paths); delete "work" folder, run 'modelsim_setup.py' and restart.
+You will have to recreate library ('vlib work') and recompile.

 Each project also contains a set of predefined waveform scripts which you can load before running a simulation of a particular module or a test: